Benefits of Garlic Eaten Daily

 Prevent Alzheimer’s disease

-This also goes for other degenerative diseases like dementia.
-This common ingredient contains antioxidants that prevent the negative effects of free radicals.
+This can also go for other degenerative diseases like dementia.
+This common ingredient contains antioxidants that can prevent the negative effects of free radicals.

-Other benefits of garlic are that it protects against pH problems and boosts the number of enzymatic “cleansers” which help purify your bloodstream.
+Other benefits of garlic are that it can protect you against pH problems and boosts the number of enzymatic “cleansers” which help purify your bloodstream.

-Heavy metals and other toxins build up in your body thanks to the food you eat or exposure to environmental contaminants.
-These can be eliminated with the consumption of sulfur…one of the components in garlic!
+Heavy metals and other toxins build up in your body thanks to the food you eat or due to the exposure of contaminants in the environment.
+These can be eliminated with the consumption of sulfur, which is one of the components in garlic!

-Studies of employees exposed to lead while working in a battery factory revealed that consuming garlic decreased the amount of this heavy metal by nearly 20%.
-This leads to fewer headaches and fewer absences due to illness.
+Studies of factory employees that are exposed to lead revealed that consuming garlic decreased the amount of this heavy metal by nearly 20%.
+This can lead to fewer headaches and fewer absences due to illness.